-1860 Virginia-Young, orphaned, Isaac Barker's only friend is a Passenger Pigeon named, Bandy.
+1860 Virginia-Young, orphaned, Isaac Barker's only friend is a passenger pigeon named, Bandy.
 Then he meets a dying slave girl named Joy.
 Isaac is determined to help Joy escape the evil clutches of her master, Wil Jericho.
 With the law assisting him, Jericho pursues the two teenagers through the backwoods of Virginia.
 Along the way, Isaac and Joy become best friends.
-Will Isaac manage to bring Joy to the freedom of Bandy's Pond before she dies?
+Will Isaac manage to bring Joy to the freedom of Bandy's pond before she dies?

 This story is a completely fictitious account of the son of Abelard and Heloise, two of France’s most popular figures during the twelfth century.
 For those who are unfamiliar with the background of the story, Peter Abelard was a well-known scholar and teacher in Paris when he met Canon Fulbert’s niece, Heloise.
 He became her tutor, and the two subsequently began a passionate love affair.
 Though Abelard apparently married Heloise, this was still not enough to satisfy the disgruntled Fulbert, who eventually had Abelard castrated.
 Heloise eventually gave birth to a son, who they named Astrolabe or Astralabe.
 Nothing is definitively known about this son though there does exist a reference somewhere that he might have become a monk.
 Even this is subject to speculation, for it might refer to another individual entirely.
 His parents both ended up taking up the religious life and soon began a correspondence, giving to the world the letters for which they are known today.